 Corn line 1507 was developed for cultivation in the major corn-growing regions of the Northern Hemisphere including in the United States and Europe.
 There are no plans to grow the crop commercially in Australia or New Zealand.
+Any application for commercial release of this GM variety would be subject to completion of an environmental risk assessment and approval by the Office of the Gene Technology Regulator (OGTR) in Australia, and similar approvals from the Environmental Risk Management Authority (ERMA) in New Zealand.

-Under Standard 1.4.2 - Maximum Residue Limits (MRLs), the use of glufosinate-ammonium herbicide in Australia pertains to a range of agricultural commodities including citrus fruits, olives, stone fruits and tree nuts, to list a few.
+Under Standard 1.4.2 Maximum Residue Limits (MRL), the use of glufosinate-ammonium herbicide in Australia pertains to a range of agricultural commodities including citrus fruits, olives, stone fruits and tree nuts, to list a few.
 There is no MRL for glufosinate-ammonium in corn and therefore, under the provisions of the standard, there must be no detectable residues of that herbicide in the food.
 This applies equally to food imported into Australia from overseas markets.